2026 Rotating Car Seat Comparison & Ratings

 Specs: Rear-facing 4-50 lbs. and 48" or less / forward-facing 30-65 lbs. and 49" or less

-Pros: Revolve360 Extend & Slim models are both rated up to 50 lbs. rear-facing.
-Extend is an All-in-One model, so it can be used rear-facing, forward-facing, and as a booster.
-All models have very tall top harness heights (19”), which means that kids will fit in the harness longer before outgrowing it by height.
-Both Extend & Slim models feature an anti-rebound base design, LockStrong belt-tensioning device, and on-the-fly recline.
-Both offer a true “one-time install” with seatbelt because the tether strap stays attached regardless of whether the seat is rear-facing or forward-facing.
+Pros: Generous rear-facing weight and height limits.
+Very tall top harness heights (19”), which means that kids will fit in the harness longer before outgrowing it by height.
+Features an anti-rebound base design, LockStrong belt-tensioning device, and on-the-fly recline.
+Offers a true “one-time install” with seatbelt because the tether strap stays attached regardless of whether the seat is rear-facing or forward-facing.
 Green & Gentle fashions are free from chemical flame retardants.

 Note: To rotate the Revolve360 into the forward-facing position, the seat must first be positioned in the most reclined rear-facing setting.
 Trust us when we say that everyone gets flustered the first time they make the mistake of trying to rotate 360 (when it's in a different rear-facing recline position), and the seat seems to get stuck!
 It's not broken—just put it back in the rear-facing position and adjust the recline setting before trying to swivel into forward-facing mode.
 The recline adjustment mechanism is on the back of the seat, above your child’s head.